 8. Supplier Data

-8.1 Each Supplier shall take all reasonable steps to agree with the TRAS Service Provider a specification and computer readable format for the data files described in Appendix 2.
-The data files described in Appendix 2 fall into two categories (as further described in Appendix 2), which comprise:
+8.1 Each Supplier shall take all reasonable steps to obtain a copy of the TRAS Service Providers detailed programming manual and agree with the TRAS Service Provider a specification and computer readable format for the data fields as listed in Appendix 2.
+The data fields described in Appendix 2 fall into two categories (as further described in Appendix 2), which comprise:

 (a) information in respect of residential premises and commercial premises supplied by the Supplier; and